tiprankstipranks

 Competition - Risk 1

 Our businesses operate in highly competitive markets.
-We compete against national and regional manufacturers and distributors on the basis of price, quality, product variety and effective distribution.
+We compete against national and regional manufacturers and distributors on the basis of price, quality, product variety, brand recognition and loyalty, and effective distribution.
 Many of our major competitors in the market are larger and have greater financial and marketing resources than we do.
-Increased competition and anticipated actions by our competitors could lead to downward pressure on prices and/or a decline in our market share, either of which could adversely affect our results.
-See "Competition" in Item 1 for more information about our competitors.
+Increased competition from our competitors could lead to downward pressure on prices and/or a decline in our market share, either of which could adversely affect our results.
+See “Competition” in Item 1 for more information about our competitors.

 Demand - Risk 1